Fuzzy Overlay (Spatial Analyst)

 (Optional)

-The gamma value to be used.
-This is only available when the Overlay type is set to Gamma.
+The gamma value that will be used.
+This parameter is only available when the overlay_type parameter is set to GAMMA.

 Double